Tono Maria

 Tono Maria was a South American woman who was displayed at freak shows in London during the early 19th century.
 She was an Aimoré woman who was born in the Minas Gerais region of Brazil and eventually moved to London at some point in her life.
-Marketed as the “Venus of South America”, Maria was displayed on numerous freak shows throughout the city, where her body scars (which were claimed to signify a sexual transgression she had committed), large figure, lip and ear plugs became objections of fascination for numerous spectators who viewed her.
+Marketed as the “Venus of South America”, Maria was displayed on numerous freak shows throughout the city, where her body scars (which were claimed to signify a sexual transgression she had committed), large figure, lip and ear plugs became objects of fascination for numerous spectators who viewed her.

 Life

 Tono Maria was an Aimoré woman who was born in the Minas Gerais region of Brazil around 1782.
 She eventually moved to London at some point in her life, and was displayed in numerous freak shows around the city.
 Maria was described in an article written for the London Literary Gazette as being marketed as the "Venus of South America"; the article went on to note that Maria's “charms are reputed to have been irresistible in her native land in which she made conquest of no fewer than three chieftains in succession".
 She was also described in the article as being "about forty years of age".